Skip to content

 Claude Code

-claude mcp add octa --scope user -- octa --mcp
+claude mcp add --scope user octa -- octa --mcp

-claude mcp add octa --scope project -- octa --mcp
+claude mcp add --scope project octa -- octa --mcp

 claude mcp list